stellargames/HeliRescue/README.md

 - [Eindeloos (1985)](https://www.youtube.com/watch?v=DY0Uyg7Dttg)

 Contact me when:
-- You can improve the graphics or sounds for free.
+- You can improve the graphics, sounds or animations.
 - You want to build out the cave system and fill it with enemies, traps, checkpoints, kids to rescue, etc.
 - You'd like me to work on your game project.